6 Best Vegan Baked Bean Recipes For Your Kids

 An amount of baked beans equal to ½ cup (130 grams) provides 18% of the RDI for fibre.
 Fibre helps maintain gut health and facilitates regular bowel motions.

 Additionally, fiber feeds the microorganisms in your colon or large intestine.
-This boost the number of helpful bacteria related to a lower risk of colon cancer.
+This boosts the number of helpful bacteria related to a lower risk of colon cancer.

 Additionally, baked beans include other nutrients that may prevent colon cancer besides the plant chemicals apigenin and daidzein.